 As well as updating the administrator password, another important step for the initial setup of any network is modifying the Wi-Fi settings.

-Out of the box the Wi-Fi network name and password will usually be printed on a sticker fixed to the router itself.
-Nowadays the default Wi-Fi password is usually random and reasonably secure, but it's not helpful if you want to prevent kids or anyone else with access to the router jumping on your Wi-Fi whenever they like.
+Out of the box, the wireless network name and password is often on a sticker fixed to the router itself.
+While the default Wi-Fi password is usually random and reasonably secure, it's still not ideal to have it displayed on the router if you want to prevent kids or guests from jumping on your Wi-Fi whenever they like.

 To avoid your broadband connection becoming a free-for-all for anyone who can read, change the Wi-Fi password to something only you know.

-The Wi-Fi network name (or SSID - Service Set Identifier) can also be modified.
-It is important to do this if the current name gives away the make and model of the router.
-Otherwise an attacker could easily identify the hardware and attempt to use known vulnerabilities or default passwords.
+The SSID can be modified, and you may wish to change this if the current name gives away the make and model of the router.
+Otherwise, an attacker could easily identify the hardware and attempt to use known vulnerabilities or default passwords.

-If you don’t mind trading some security for convenience you might prefer to leave UPnP enabled.
-But if so use the ShieldsUP! scanner to check for common vulnerabilities; if this indicates that your connection is insecure due to UPnP it should be left disabled.
+If you don’t mind trading some security for convenience, you might prefer to leave UPnP enabled.
+But if so, use the ShieldsUP! scanner to check for common vulnerabilities.
+It should be left disabled if this indicates that your connection is insecure due to UPnP.

 Disable PING responses